Financing & Incentive Guide

-Lending organizations, such as the Economic Development Authority or the US Small Business Administration Lending Partners, may be helpful for those businesses that do not qualify form more traditional (Bank) lending.
+Lending organizations, such as the Economic Development Authority or the U.S. Small Business Administration Lending Partners, may be helpful for those businesses that do not qualify for more traditional (bank) lending.

 Your investors might be people you know such as friends, relatives, and colleagues.
 Otherwise, an investment in your business could take the form of venture capital, which comes from individuals (often called angel investors) or venture capital firms who invest in businesses that they think are promising.
 Angel investors will often provide capital and mentoring in exchange for equity in the business, and may require certain conditions such as influencing how to run the company.

 If you receive money from friends or family, it's always a good idea to have the terms in writing to avoid future challenges or legal issues.
 If the money is a gift and not a loan, keep in mind that you may need to report and pay a gift tax to the IRS.

 Peer-to-peer lending, also known as crowdfunding, is an alternative funding model in which individual investors provide small sums as personal loans to individuals via Internet platforms.
 Crowdfunding is a way for businesses to raise money not only from friends and family, but also the general public.
 There are a number of online crowdfunding platforms where you request a certain amount of money to start or grow your business.
 People often are interested in supporting small businesses and start-ups, and can use crowdfunding to lend their own money to you at low or no interest rates.
 Because of the highly social nature of crowdfunding, this method of raising money is also a great way to raise awareness of your business or product.
 Search for crowdfunding platforms online and choose the best one for you based on fees and campaign rules so that you can maximize your fundraising.